bbauska/UofM-AdvStyling/readme.md

 JAMstack is a unique concept for building static web pages.
 Rather than implementing a back-end solution for content generation, an API is used instead.
-The end result is that the website is both faster, but also simpler to manage from the developers\' perspective.
+The end result is that the website is both faster, but also simpler to manage from the developers&apos; perspective.

 The definition for JAMstack: